-Kate is a solicitor in the employment and discrimination department at Leigh Day.
+Kate is an associate in the employment and discrimination department at Leigh Day.
 Kate trained with Leigh Day and qualified as a solicitor in 2017.

 Kate has negotiated significant exit packages on behalf of a number of senior individuals and has experience of bringing claims including: